BattermanZ/RatioKing/README.md

   1. ✅ Skip if the torrent GUID was already processed.
   2. ⏱️ Skip if the torrent is older than 10 minutes.
   3. ⏳ Skip if a download occurred too recently (cooldown derived from torrent size ÷ configured download speed, fallback 2 h).
+* Optional Telegram notification when a torrent is added.
 * Downloads new torrents via the qBittorrent WebAPI with custom parameters (save path, category, tags, share ratio, seeding time).
 * Logs actions and reasons for skips with emojis for clarity.
 * Persists state in a JSON file (last GUID and timestamp).